Pre-ride motorbike checks

-From now until June, every motorcyclist in the UK is being offered the unique opportunity of a free 60 minute skills and safety riding assessment, courtesy of IAM RoadSmart.
+From now until June, every motorcyclist in the UK is being offered the unique opportunity of a free 60 minute skills and safety riding assessment, courtesy of the Institute of Advanced Motorists (IAM).

-Your bike may well have gone away for the winter, so before heading out ensure you’re both fit for the new season, with these tips on some basic preparation from IAM RoadSmart's head of driving and riding standards, Richard Gladman, and a free ride check with #IAMRideFree.
+Your bike may well have gone away for the winter, so before heading out ensure you’re both fit for the new season, with these tips on some basic preparation from the IAM’s director of standards Mark Lewis and a free ride check with #IAMRideFree.

 - Check the condition and tread depth of your tyres.
 The tyre pressures should be checked with an accurate gauge when cold.
 The recommended pressure will be found in your handbook and also on the frame.